RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 - Register source and destination SF.
 - Get or set configuration parameters for a given configuration group.
 - Commit changes (transactionally apply configurations)
-- Load and store configuration parameters from a persistent storage device
 - Export configuration parameters (e.g copy to a buffer, print, etc)
+- Load and store configuration parameters from and to a persistent storage device

 Any mechanism of security (access control, encryption of configurations) is NOT directly in the scope of the Registry but in the Configuration Manager and the